 Simple English definitions for legal terms

-Read a random definition: reconstruction
+Read a random definition: certificate of official character

 Incidents of ownership: This means having certain rights or benefits over something you own.
 For example, if you own a house with a mortgage, you have the right to collect rent from tenants.
 In life insurance, it means having the power to change the beneficiary, cancel the policy, or receive the money from the policy.
 It's important for taxes and who gets the money when you die.
 But, if you only have a small power over something you own, like deciding when you get the money, it might not count as an incident of ownership.